Koromix/rygel/src/tytools/libhs/README.md

 - Multiple compilers: MSVC (≥ 2015), GCC and Clang.
 - Driverless: uses native OS-provided interfaces and does not require custom drivers.

-You can [download libhs.h](https://github.com/Koromix/libraries) from the GitHub repository.
+You can [download libhs.h](https://codeberg.org/Koromix/libraries) from the Codeberg repository.

 # Build